- Shop Online

 Travis, David and Elizabeth Siegel.
 2002.
 “Taken by Design: Photographs from the Institute of Design, 1937–1971,” Exh. cat.
 Art Institute of Chicago/University of Chicago Press. p.
 97, cat.
 27, pl.
 62.

 Sharp, Robert V., Elizabeth Stepina and Susan E. Weidemeyer.
 2009.
 "The Art Institute of Chicago: The Essential Guide."
-Publications Department of the Art Institute of Chicago. p.
+Art Institute of Chicago. p.
 281.

-Sharp, Robert V. 2013.
+Druick, Douglas and Robert V. Sharp.
+2013.
 "The Art Institute of Chicago: The Essential Guide."
-Publications Department of the Art Institute of Chicago. p.
+Art Institute of Chicago. p.
 295.